Nkcemeka/NEK/README.md

 ## Todo
 ---
 ```
-- Notation Rendering Capabilities (This is no longer a todo :-)
-- Automated Chord Detection using Deep Learning & Chromograms (I achieved one with DSP, but it is not perfect and not entirely accurate.
-With time, I might look into how to optimize it!)
+Automated Chord Detection using Deep Learning.
 ```
 ---

 ## Automated Chord Detection from Audio
-This is an experimental feature and is not highly accurate.
+This is an experimental feature based on DSP and is not highly accurate.
 However to use this, press the mode button.
 Once the LED turns red, it means you are in audio mode.
 To switch back to MIDI, press the button again.
 And don't worry about saving your state in the DAW.
 NEK remembers its previous state in a DAW enviroment!

 ## Oddities
 There are several odd things to note about NEK: